TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Related Work

 \section{Related Work}

-The popularity evolution of online content has been the target of several studies.
-In particular, several previous efforts aimed at developing models to predict the popularity of a piece of content at a given future date.
-As stated by Lee {\it et al.}~\cite{Lee2010}, popularity is related, in a complex way, to the social and psychological perspective of users regarding online content.
-Thus, deriving effective prediction models is not only difficult but itself depends on characteristics of the target application and the behavior of the user population on that application.
-The same authors made use of a survival analysis approach~\cite{Cox1972} to predict the lifespan of online comments, that is, the probability that comments will still arrive at a comment thread after a given time $t$.

-In \cite{Lerman2010}, the authors developed stochastic user behavior models to predict the popularity of Digg's stories based on early user reactions to new content and aspects of the website design.
+Popularity evolution of online content has been the target of several studies.
+Several previous efforts aimed at developing models to predict the popularity of a piece of content at a given future date.
+In \citep{Lerman2010}, the authors developed stochastic user behavior models to predict the popularity of Digg's stories based on early user reactions to new content and aspects of the website design.
 Such models are very specific to Digg features, and are not general enough for different kinds of UGC.
-Szabo and Huberman proposed a linear regression method to predict the popularity of YouTube and Digg content from early measures of user accesses~\cite{Szabo2010}.
-This method has been recently extended and improved with the use of multiple features~\cite{Pinto2013}.
-In \cite{Matsubara2012}, the authors proposed a unifying model for popularity evolution of blogs and tweets, showing that it can be used for tail-part forecasts.
-The prediction of the number of comments a blog will received based on textual features has also been previously addressed~\cite{Yano2010}.
+Szabo and Huberman proposed a linear regression method to predict the popularity of YouTube and Digg content from early measures of user accesses~\citep{Szabo2010}.
+This method has been recently extended and improved with the use of multiple features~\citep{Pinto2013}.
+Castillo {\it et. al.}~\citep{Castillo2014} used a similar approach as~\citep{Szabo2010} to predict the popularity of news content.

-In a different direction, Saez-Trumper \textit{et al.} tackled the identification of trendsetters - a Twitter user who adopts, spreads and influences others with new trends before they become popular~\cite{Saez-Trumper2012}.
-Regarding the rankings of an item (based on number of likes and dislikes), Yin {\it et al.} proposed a model that took into account user personalities when casting votes, and developed a Bayesian model for ranking prediction, testing it the JokeBox IPhone application~\cite{Yin2012}.
-Focusing on content propagation within a OSN, Li {\it et al.} addressed the prediction of popularity of a video within a single (external) OSN (e.g., Facebook)~\cite{Li2013}.

-Popularity prediction has also gained the attention in other domains.
-In the context of search engines, Radinsky {\it et al.} proposed state-space models to predict future popularity, seasonality and the bursty behavior of queries~\cite{Radinsky2012} .
-The models capture the behavior of a population of users searching on the Web for a specific query, and thus are trained for each individual time series.
+Out of these previous efforts, most authors focused on variations of Linear Regression based methods to predict UGC popularity~\citep{Lee2010,Pinto2013,Castillo2014}.
+In the context of search engines, Radinsky {\it et al.} proposed Holt-Winters linear models to predict future popularity, seasonality and the bursty behavior of queries~\citep{Radinsky2012} .
+The models capture the behavior of a population of users searching on the Web for a specific query, and are trained for each individual time series.
+We note that none of these prior efforts focused on the problem of {\it predicting popularity trends}.
+In particular, those focused on UGC popularity prediction assumed a fixed monitoring period for all objects, given as input, and did not explore the trade-off between prediction accuracy and remaining views after prediction.